dsingleton86/reading-list/README.md

 - Discworld, [checklist](discworld.md), sourced from [terrypratchettbooks.com](https://www.terrypratchettbooks.com/discworld-characters/).

-Using these lists as inspiration, and marking books with a ~~strikethrough~~ when completed.
+Using these lists as inspiration, and marking books with a ~~strikethrough~~ and a [x] checkbox when completed.